-Stalking - Stalking occurs when a person engages in a course of conduct directed at a person under circumstances that would cause a reasonable person to fear bodily experience substantial emotional distress.
-A course of conduct is two or more Stalking includes "cyber-stalking," a particular form of stalking in which a person usesspecific injury or to incidents.
+Stalking - Stalking occurs when a person engages in a course of conduct directed at aspecific person under circumstances that would cause a reasonable person to fear for the person's safety or the safety of others or to experience substantial emotional distress.
+A course of conduct is two or more incidents.
+Stalking includes "cyber-stalking," a particular form ofstalking in which a person uses electronic media.

-Dating Violence - Violence by a person who has been in a romantic or intimate relationship with the individual to whom the violence is directed.
-Whether there was such a relationship will be gauged by its length, type, and frequency of interaction.
+Dating Violence - Violence by a person who is or has been in a social relationship of a romantic or intimate nature with the victim, where, the existence of such a relationship shall be determined by the length of the relationship, the type of the relationship, and the frequency of interaction between the persons involved in the relationship.